 The D size FC-102 drive and Carrier VFD control panel are positioned side by side off-center on top of the condenser shell.
-Both the drive and the VFD control are positioned on a common base on the condenser.

-The Carrier VFD power panel is where the customer runs unit incoming power; the panel contains all required components to interface with the VFD, control panel, and power panel.
-See Fig. 12-14.
+The Carrier VFD power panel is where the customer runs unit incoming power; the panel contains all required components to interface with the VFD, control panel, and power panel (as applicable).
+See Fig. 14-16.